Skip to content

 Docker Labels

-Applications declare their routing via Docker labels in their docker-compose.yml:
+Applications declare their routing via Docker labels in their docker-compose.yml.
+These labels are auto-generated by configure-container-routing from the app's metadata.yaml — they are not written manually:

 services: